prophesee-ai/event-based-get-started/README.md

 ## Examples

-### Time Surface viewer (Available with **OpenEB**)
+### Time Surface viewer (Available with **Metavision SDK** and **OpenEB**)
 This first sample is a simple timesurface visualization of events.
 A timesurface is a matrix storing at each pixel the timestamp of the last event triggered at this location.
 It can be further used for processing, such as finding edges in the image, computing the optical flow etc. Both C++ and Python samples are provided.
+Further documentation can be found [here](https://docs.prophesee.ai/stable/samples/modules/core/time_surface_cpp.html#chapter-samples-core-time-surface-cpp).

 ![Time surface example.](./images/time_surface.png "This is a time surface.")

-### Dummy Radar (Available with **Metavision SDK**)
+### Dummy Radar (Available with **Metavision SDK** and **OpenEB**)
 This C++ sample provides some very easy visualization for localizing the most prominent movement in the scene within some event rate window.
 Typically, it allows to localize a person in the camera field of view.
 The object "distance" is estimated relatively to the provided event rates: the closer the person, the more events it will generate.
+The detection is visualized as a white strip on top of the green mesh.
+Further documentation can be found [here](https://docs.prophesee.ai/stable/samples/modules/core/radar_cpp.html#chapter-samples-core-radar-cpp).

 ![Radar example.](./images/radar_plot.png "Radar display of the camera observation.")

 ### Image sharpener from ML Optical Flow (Available with **Metavision SDK**)
 This last Python sample computes the optical flow from input events and uses this flow to apply a sharpening function to the live-built image representation of events.
+The documentation of this sample as well as the way to retrieve the model (`flow_model_alpha.ckpt`) can be found [here](https://docs.prophesee.ai/stable/samples/modules/ml/flow_inference.html).

 ![Sharpening example.](./images/image_sharpening.png "Image sharpening from Optical Flow.")

 ### Data